- A List Of The Best Free and Public DNS Services – 2020 - June 8, 2020

 The purpose of the TCP/IP internet protocol suite is establish a set of foundational protocols through which computers are able to connect and interact with each other within local networks or the internet as a whole.
 The IP address is more or less a name or label generated from your computer’s location in order for identifying what information has been requested and sent from which locations.
 Here’s a simplified example:

 When you place an order in many fast food restaurants, delis or coffee shops, you are given a number or you present your name.
 When your order is ready, your number or name is called out so that you can receive the contents of your order.
 In simple terms, this number or name assigned to you when you place an order is like an IP address.
-It not only works for delivering your order, but it also serves the function of identifying what items are to be processed and delivered by the workers behind the counter in order to fulfill your request.
+It not only works for delivering your order, but it also serves the function of identifying what items are to be processed and delivered by the workers behind the counter in order to fulfil your request.

 There are a lot more layers connected to this process than the two mentioned here, but this is the basic definition and function of the IP address and the internet protocol suite (TCP/IP).
 Let’s move on to a brief examination of IP’s developmental history.